exam questions

 Selected Answer: B

-B is correct Read access to data in the secondary region Geo-redundant storage (with GRS or GZRS) replicates your data to another physical location in the secondary region to protect against regional outages.
-However, that data is available to be read only if the customer or Microsoft initiates a failover from the primary to secondary region.
-However, if you enable read access to the secondary region, your data is always available, even when the primary region is running optimally.
-For read access to the secondary region, enable read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).
+Geo-redundant storage replicates your data to another physical location in the secondary region to protect against regional outages.
+However, that data is available to be read only if the customer failover from the primary to secondary region.
+When you enable read access to the secondary region, your data is available to be read at all times, including in a situation where the primary region becomes unavailable.
+For read access to the secondary region, enable read-access geo-redundant storage or read-access geo-zone-redundant storage.

 upvoted 1 times